 TairDoc is a new data structure module of ApsaraDB for Redis.

-A TairDoc is a document data structure and fully compatible with RedisJSON.
+TairDoc is a document data structure and fully compatible with RedisJSON.
 TairDoc supports JSON standards.
-TairDoc data is stored as a binary tree and simplifies access to child elements of JSON objects.
+TairDoc data is stored as a binary tree and child elements of JSON objects can be accessed faster.

 For more information, see TairDoc commands.

 |Data flashback||After you enable data flashback, ApsaraDB for Redis retains append-only file (AOF) backup data for up to seven days.
 During the retention period, you can specify a time point accurate to seconds.
 Then, the system creates an instance and restores data to a specific point in time.
 This ensures accurate data restoration.|